ViktorLaurens/MMMP/README.md

 ## Project Structure
     MMMP/
-    ├── config/                 # Configuration files for various parts of your project.
-    ├── docs/                   # Documentation regarding the project.
-    ├── examples/               # various examples to demonstrate the project's capabilities.
+    ├── experiments/            # various examples to demonstrate the project's capabilities.
     ├── models/                 # Geometric models for robot classes.
     ├── planners/               # Path and motion planning algorithms.
     ├── res/                    # Resources such as data files, images, and videos.